 50. Good sources for immigrants’ places of origin include obituaries, naturalizations and passport records (especially later ones).
 Also check church baptismal records for the immigrants’ children.

 51. When researching your ancestors in their home countries, you’re likely to encounter websites and records in foreign languages.
-Become familiar with translation tools such as Google Translate and arm yourself with translations of genealogy words, such as those available in the FamilySearch Wiki or in our Translation Toolkit.
+Become familiar with translation tools such as Google Translate and arm yourself with translations of genealogy words, such as those available in the FamilySearch Wiki.

 52. If you can get the cooperation of a person or people to whom you suspect you’re related, a Y-DNA (if you can find male-line descendants to test) or autosomal DNA test can help you determine whether a relationship exists.
 Joining a Y-DNA surname study, which tests individuals with the same or similar surname to find relationships, also is a good way to make connections.